alexsavv/electronWebApp/README.md

 # electronWebApp with SQL database

-This is a Electron Web Application with a SQL database interacting with Leaflet Map.
-The user can learn country information as well as the country in the world and play quiz for countries according to the flags and capitals.
+An Electron Web App with SQL database in which the user can interact with Leaflet Map and learn countries' information.
+There is also country quiz with flags and capitals.
+This application has been implemented with JavaScript, HTML, CSS, JQuery, bootstrap, Node.js, SQL Database.

 You can run this application with or not SQL database.
 There is a question in the start of the application in order to check if you prefer or not database.